vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Export-WsaJsonSpec.md

 ### -customVersion

-The version of Workspace ONE Access to deploy.
+The custom version of Workspace ONE Access to deploy.

 ```yaml
 Type: String